porla-plugins/folder-monitor/README.md

 db   = "/var/lib/porla/folder-monitor.db"

 [[folder-monitor.dirs]]
-path = "/home/viktor/watch" # The path to monitor
-save_path = "/tmp"          # The save path for torrents
+extensions = [".torrent"]   # What file extensions are we monitoring? path = "/home/viktor/watch" # The path to monitor save_path = "/tmp"          # The save path for torrents
 ```